CRBT-Team/Purplet/sites/purplet.js.org/docs/03-slash-commands.md

 });
 ```

-The object passed to `$slashCommand` is the `ChatCommandData` interface, which has these properties:
+The object passed to `$slashCommand` is the `SlashCommandData` interface, which has these properties:

 | Property | Description |
 | --- | --- |